solarmon/Amiga-Keyboard/KiCad/Mapping/A500/Amiga A500 Keyboard - Mitsumi A619A Membrane - Mapping/README.md

 **!!!
 WARNING - FOR MAPPING ONLY - NOT FOR PCB PRODUCTION !!!**

-This is the mapping of the Amiga A500 Mitsumo A619A membrane, done in KiCad format.
+This is the mapping of the Amiga A500 Mitsumi A619A membrane, done in KiCad format.

 You will need KiCad 7 (https://www.kicad.org/) to view and use the design files.